General Eisenhower Statue at Eisenhower Presidential Library

 Place of Meditation (Burial Site)

-Eisenhower Place of Meditation building
+Eisenhower chapel-like tan stone building with tall steeple - a Place of Meditation building

 This chapel-like building is where the 34th President, Dwight Eisenhower, First Lady Mamie Eisenhower, and their first-born son, Doud were laid to rest.
 The president requested that his casket be a standard $80 government-issue model.
-The only difference between his casket and those furnished for any soldier buried by the Army is an inner glass seal that cost an extra $115.
+The only difference between his casket and those furnished for any soldier buried by the Army is an inner glass seal that costs an extra $115.

 General Eisenhower requested that there also be a place of meditation inside the building.
 He hoped that visitors would reflect on the ideals that made this a great nation and pledge to uphold those important ideals.

 As I walked to my car I realized that Dwight Eisenhower lived the American dream.
 Starting out in humble beginnings in this small Midwestern town, he used his intellect and insights to earn trust, respect, and increasing responsibilities that ultimately landed him in the White House.
 What a story!
+If you’d love to know more about the man, this biography, “Eisenhower in War and Peace” comes highly recommended.

-Book Cover - Eisenhower in War and Peace Biography
+Book Cover - Eisenhower in War and Peace Biography by Jean Edward Smith

 Eisenhower Library – Visitor Information